The Ode to Golf (& Many More, see below)

-[To be read by a close group of golfing friends as you share a fine bottle of Scotch or a favorite pint.]
+[To be read by a close group of golfing friends as you share a fine bottle of Scotch or your favorite pint.]

 A Wee Scottish Tale